licentia88/MagicOnionGenericTemplate/README.md

 dotnet new magic-onion-generic -n YourProjectName
 ```

+### Template Contents
- ### The Template comes with the following projects
+The template contains the following projects:

 #### Client

- has Service base, Hub Base, service , hub and filter implementations.
+This project includes implementations for service base, hub base, services, hubs, and filters.

- ##### Filters:
+ ##### Client Filters:

+###### AuthenticationFilter:
- ##### AuthenticationFilter: When used, adds the binary token to the grpc callcontext before each request.
+ When used, this filter adds the binary token to the gRPC call context before each request.

- ##### Note: You might need to reconfigure how to store token and fetch the toke to use in the filter
+ Note: You might need to reconfigure how to store and fetch tokens to be used in the filter.

+###### RateLimiterFilter:
- ##### RateLimiterFilter: Ratelimiting Rules before making a request.
-It can be configured from appsettings.json
+Imposes rate limiting rules before making a request.
+Configuration can be done via the appsettings.json file.

+Note: To manage soft/hard blocked IPs, Redis is used.
+You can create your own implementation if you prefer not to use Redis.

  ##### Note: To store soft/hard blocked Ips, I've used Redis, you can make your own implementation if you do not want to use redis.

  #### Redis
- has Ratelimiter, ClientBlocker and TokenCache service implementations.
-These services are only implemented in the clientside but you
- can easily implement them on the server side as well
+This project contains implementations for rate limiting, client blocking, and token cache services.
+These services are currently implemented on the client side, but you can also implement them on the server side.

- ##### Note: I've used localstorage for token storing, and though it is implemented I have not used TokenCaching with redis in this project.
+ ##### Note: Token caching with Redis is available in the project, although it hasn't been utilized in this implementation.
- ##### Note: Rate limiting and blocking rules can be defined in appsettings.json
+ ##### Note: Rate limiting and blocking rules can be defined in the appsettings.json file.

  #### Server
- has Serverside implementation of generic hubs and services.
- Services and hubs has efdbcontext extensions.
-However ef does not support custom query executing therefore I've also implemented
- AQueryMaker: which is a library that helps easily executing custom query or Sp into a dictionary and has a fancy feature called
- ExecuteStream which streams the query so you do not have to wait until query is completely executed.
-You could also use the ToModel
- Extension to Convert the Dictionary into the desired poco model.

- I have additionally implemented users, roles etc classes and used MasterMemory for in memorystorage.
+This project provides server-side implementations of generic hubs and services.
+Services and hubs include EF DbContext extensions.
+However, EF does not support custom query execution.
+Therefore, an additional feature named AQueryMaker has been implemented.
+This library assists in executing custom queries or stored procedures and includes a feature called ExecuteStream, which allows streaming of queries, eliminating the need to wait for complete execution.
+The ToModel extension can be used to convert the dictionary output into desired POCO models.

- Roles and Permissions are later used in serverside grpc filter after token validation to check if the user has required Roles or permissions to proceed
+In addition, user and role classes have been implemented using MasterMemory for in-memory storage.
+Roles and permissions are utilized in server-side gRPC filters after token validation, enabling checks for required roles or permissions before proceeding.

 ### Nuget Packages Used in this project?